yelrom0/chat-bot/README.md

 ## Why did I make it?

-- I was talking to a friend who was nervous about a project, and mentioned that he wanted to make a chatbot.
+- I was talking to a friend who wasn't sure where to start for a project to learn Python, and mentioned that he wanted to make a chatbot.
 So on a call with him, I just started coding this.
 It started as a basic showing of functions and conditionals, but within a few hours I had a working chatbot.

-## Who am I?

-- I'm Daniel Morley, a Backend Python Developer from Melbourne, Australia.
-I enjoy tinkering with my home server and sometimes write small projects like this (and sometimes some larger).
+So really, it's just a lesson on something small can turn into a larger project, piece-by-piece.

 ## What Stack Does It Use?